Edinburgh-College-of-Art/dynamic-web-design/docs/_lectures/CompulsoryFigures.md

 Any web site must be designed with careful thought for how those in the expected user group will react to it.
 In week 6 the focus will be most strongly on this issue, and the task is to carry out and document a usability evaluation of your prototype, deriving pointers for further development towards the Beta version.
-Responsiveness is also a concern here, given that your site may be likely to be used on a variety of devices; this needs to be considered in relation to the nature of the design and the user community.
+"Responsiveness" is also a concern here, given that your site may be likely to be used on a variety of devices; this needs to be considered in relation to the nature of the design and the user community.